hirdeshkumar2407/NumericalLinearAlgebra/Labs/Lab4_IterSolPrecond_sol.md

-# Iterative solvers and preconditioners with Eigen
+# Iterative solvers with Eigen

 In this lab we aim at evaluating some hand-made implementation of the most common iterative methods for solving linear systems.